 And she looks cooooooool.
 We don't know much about Sojourn yet (other than that she's Canadian), but her build and intimidating gun arm suggest that she's a damage-focused hero.
 In her highlight intro seen in the gameplay trailer, she also slides into a super jump, so mobility might be her thing.
 In an interview with PlayStation Blog, lead writer Michael Chu said that Sojourn is a "central figure to the Overwatch organization, and a critical character moving forward."

 Blizzard is being coy about how many other new heroes we can expect at the launch of Overwatch 2.
-Fans previously suspected that Echo, the elegant flying robo seen in the cinematic trailer, would be another new hero in Overwatch 2, but she's officially coming to the original Overwatch instead.
+Fans previously suspected that Echo, the elegant flying robo revealed in the announcement trailer, would be another new hero in Overwatch 2, but turned out to be the last hero added to the original Overwatch.

 Overwatch 2's new Push mode is a tug-of-war match